simbabque/simbabque.github.io/content/talks.md

 * [Finding humans to turn into developers](https://www.youtube.com/watch?v=b33MDXyl3Mw&t=6150s) &ndash; I explain how to hire the right junior developers or trainees.
 I explore what qualities and soft skills to look for and how to figure out if someone really wants to be a developer.
 The methods I talk about have been used successfully in Germany as well as the UK.
 Recorded at the [Swiss Perl Workshop 2018](http://act.perl-workshop.ch/spw2018/talk/7518).

 * [Progressing from humans to developers](https://www.youtube.com/watch?v=zq6g2OPXlx0) &ndash; Based on my previous talks (above), this details how software developer training might be structured using a progression framework.
 Recorded at [the German Perl/Raku Workshop 2020](https://act.yapc.eu/gpw2020/talk/7708).

+* (no recording yet) Turning humans into developers in a post Covid world &ndash; A full circle approach to hiring, training and progressing junior developers, this talk is a one hour walk-through containing parts of my three previous topics, adjusted to the new reality of mostly working from home.
+Recorded at [YAPC::Europe & KohaCon'23 in Helsinki](https://perlkohacon.fi/Schedule.html#Wednesday?talk_id=47).
+[Slides](talk-yapc-koha-2023-turning-humans-into-developers-post-covid.pdf).

 In German
 ---